 - No extra powerful features like tag-based segmentation

 Before you make your decision on the best Mailchimp alternative, it's worth taking a quick look at what this email marketing tool can offer.
-With MailChimp, you can get a free plan for up to 10,000 emails a month and 2,000 subscribers – which is excellent in the current marketplace.
-MailChimp offers excellent reporting, and great template editor that's easy to use.
+With Mailchimp, you can get a free plan for up to 10,000 emails a month and 2,000 subscribers – which is excellent in the current marketplace.
+Mailchimp offers excellent reporting, and great email editor that's easy to use.